Cubs starters want more innings but must earn them first

 At least two Cubs starters say they're ready to do exactly that, though their manager says they have to earn it first.

-“We definitely have used the bullpen quite a bit lately, but there’s various reasons for that,” John Lackey said on Sunday.
+“We definitely have used the bullpen quite a bit lately, but there’s various reasons for that,” John Lackey said Sunday.
 “It’s not all on us.”

-Lackey didn’t elaborate who it’s on, but he might have simply been referencing back-to-back starts by Brett Anderson which totaled just 1 2/3 innings.
-Granted, the other four starters are not responsible for that, but it’s not like they’ve been lights-out, either.
+Lackey didn’t elaborate who it’s on, but he might have simply been referencing back-to-back starts by Brett Anderson that totaled just 1 2/3 innings.
+Granted, the other four starters are not responsible for that, but it’s not as though they’ve been lights out, either.
 Or perhaps Lackey is trying to tell his manager he’s ready for more.
 Kyle Hendricks sounded the same horn.

 “There have been a lot of games where we could have gone deeper in games,” Hendricks said.
 “Pitch-count-wise, we were at 90 or even less than that.
 A lot of us.
 We’re getting into the sixth with decent pitch counts.
 If we go 100, 110, we’ll get six or seven innings.”